marielle-lopez/flow/README.md

   - Instead of using `ModelMapper` in `updateTaskById()`, the task's data is updated manually
     - In the case of updating a task's category, `updateTaskById()` now retrieves the category with the given `categoryId`, and such category is passed to `setCategory()`; `setCategory()` is called on `foundTask` (the found Task instance with the given task ID)
 - Added error handling in the frontend and backend
+- For the frontend, set up component testing and installed Vitest (Vite uses Vitest)
+  - In this project, the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) will be used

 ### 11 March 2024